 We are an independent social purpose consultancy focused on preventing health harms through public health approaches.
 We focus on the prevention of avoidable, non-communicable diseases and their related social harms.
-We do this by providing expertise and innovative solutions.
+Currently we focus mostly on alcohol related harm and how it can be prevented through Strategic approaches, Licensing, IBA (Identification and Brief Advice) and the innovative use of technology.
+We do this by providing expertise, experience, knowledge and innovative solutions.

 We believe that targeted focus on three particular areas can improve prevention outcomes:

 - Having the strategic frameworks for prevention;

 - Intervening early, to prevent and reduce harm.

 At Safe Sociable London Partnership we provide expert support to our local, regional, national and international clients to help them achieve their public health and prevention objectives by developing and providing innovative and effective approaches.